creifenscheid/site_setup/README.md

 The extension sets the following configurations via typoscript:

 * Compression of css and js
-* Concatentation of css and js
+* Concatenation of css and js
 * Title tag incl. configured postfix
 * App and fav icon
 * meta data
-** viewport
+  * viewport
-** description
+  * description
-** last modification
+  * last modification
-** mobile Web App configuration
+  * mobile Web App configuration

 ### Templating / Frontend

-The extensions comes a long with some ready-to-use partials, e.g. for menus, skip links, content rendering etc., always by providing the maximum amount of accessibility.
+The extensions come a long with some ready-to-use partials, e.g. for menus, skip links, content rendering etc., always by providing the maximum amount of accessibility.

-Besides partials there are a some typoscript libraries to use, e.g. inline svg rendering or rendering of an „attention icon“.
+Besides partials there are a some typoscript libraries to use, e.g. inline svg rendering or rendering of an "attention icon".

 ### Extension of page properties